pmongeon/CAIS2025/content/call-for-papers.md

 ## Student research forum

-We are pleased to invite master’s and doctoral students to CAIS’s Student Research Forum.
-The Forum aims to allow graduate students to present and discuss their research projects, get feedback from senior researchers, and connect with other students.
-Students at any stage of their graduate program are invited to submit to the Forum.
-Please be prepared to present informally on an aspect of your research for 5-10 minutes, followed by a discussion.
+We are pleased to invite master’s and doctoral students at any stage of their program to CAIS’s Student Research Forum.
+The Forum aims to allow graduate students to discuss their research projects, get feedback, and connect with other students.
+Please be prepared to present informally on an aspect of your research for 5-10 minutes.
 More details will be provided upon acceptance.

-To participate in the Forum, <a href="https://forms.gle/HE3t4gim3XSym6eH9">please fill out the following submission form</a>.
+To participate in the Forum, fill out the <a href="https://forms.gle/HE3t4gim3XSym6eH9">submission form</a>.

 ## Important dates